Average Height of House in the UK: Complete Guide

 Georgian style

-The Georgian style emerged in the UK from King George I to IV ruled (1714-1830) known for symmetrical fronts, classical ratios and sash windows.
+The Georgian style emerged in the UK from King George I to IV, who ruled (1714-1830) known for symmetrical fronts, classical ratios, and sash windows.

 average height of house